balena-io/balena-sdk/README.md

 * `builderUrl`, string, *optional* , is the balena builder url.
 Defaults to `https://builder.balena-cloud.com/`,
 * `deviceUrlsBase`, string, *optional*, is the base balena device API url.
 Defaults to `balena-devices.com`,
 * `dataDirectory`, string or false, *optional*, *ignored in the browser unless false*, specifies the directory where the user settings are stored, normally retrieved like `require('balena-settings-client').get('dataDirectory')`.
 Providing `false` creates an isolated in-memory instance.
 Defaults to `$HOME/.balena`,
+* `requestLimit`, number.*optional*, the number of requests per `requestLimitInterval` that the SDK should respect.
+* `requestLimitInterval`, number.*optional*, - the timespan that the `requestLimit` should apply to in milliseconds.
+Defaults to 60000.
+* `retryRateLimitedRequests`, boolean.*optional*, when enabled the sdk will retry requests that are failing with a 429 Too Many Requests status code and that include a numeric Retry-After response header.
+Defaults to `false`.
 * `isBrowser`, boolean, *optional*, is the flag to tell if the module works in the browser.
 If not set will be computed based on the presence of the global `window` value,
 * `debug`, boolean, *optional*, when set will print some extra debug information.